chloroken/daytripper/README.md

 # daytripper

-Daytripper is an open-source, third-party cartography tool made for EVE Online.
+Daytripper is an open-source mapping program for EVE Online built with Unity, designed for solo players.

 Please see the [releases page](https://github.com/chloroken/daytripper/releases) for the latest download links.